Social Media Marketing

-Social media is an inescapable aspect in the lives of today’s consumers.
+Social networking is an inescapable aspect in the lives of today’s consumers.
 The average internet user has over 5 social media accounts, which they check almost daily.
-Users also spend close to 2 hours a day across their favorite social media accounts.
+Users also spend close to 2 hours a day across their social presence.

-While these communication platforms were founded on the idea of making it easier to connect and share life’s moments with friends, family members, and followers, they’ve quickly become an invaluable and necessary medium for businesses looking to reach customers.
+While these social platforms were founded on the idea of making it easier to connect and share life’s moments with friends, family members, and followers, they’ve quickly become an invaluable and necessary marketing tool for businesses looking to reach customers.

 As AdWeek reports, 91% of retail brands utilize at least 2 social media platforms to communicate and reach their customers, using social media as part of their online marketing strategies.
-To help you take full advantage of these powerful channels, this guide will outline how to run successful campaigns for small businesses on Facebook, Twitter, Instagram, and other social media platforms.
+To help you take full advantage of these powerful channels, this guide will outline how to run successful campaigns with tips for small businesses on major social media platforms, like Facebook, Twitter and Instagram.

 We’ll take a look at:

 - Why your business needs to be on social media

-- Which platforms make the most sense for you to use
+- Which social platforms make the most sense for you to use

 - How to create social media goals